 Tailwater Technical Consulting was founded in 2019 as a full service engineering solutions provider for the Oil & Gas industry.
-Our Core team has over 100 years of cumulative experience in the Energy industry, with expertise in the areas of process design, debottlenecking, troubleshooting, optimization, operations, start-up support, high-fidelity simulation studies (CFD, FEA), project management, due diligence, asset management and contract negotiations.
+Our core team members each have over 20 years of experience in the energy industry with expertise in the areas of process design, debottlenecking, troubleshooting, optimization, operations, start-up support, high-fidelity simulation studies (CFD, FEA), project management, due diligence, asset management and contract negotiations.

 We are a subsidiary of Tailwater Capital LLC.

 Tailwater Capital LLC is a growth-oriented, middle market private equity firm with a diversified presence that informs differentiated investments throughout the energy industry.
 Tailwater manages $3.7 billion in committed capital as of July 2020.